WeitlerT/WeitlerT.github.io/_portfolio/chatbot.md

 ---
-title: "Chatbot - IBM Watson WIP"
+title: "Chatbot - IBM Watson"
 excerpt: "Creating a bot with IBM Watson and Node-RED for our Cognitive Computing course."
 header:
   image: #Image for the top goes here